sauuen/HiddenGems/README.md

 - `frontend/` — Kivy app.
 It contains the UI, local favorites, local location selection, and calls the backend through HTTP.

 The frontend only has `BACKEND_URL`.
-The OpenAI and Google Places keys stay inside `backend/.env`, which is ignored by Git.
+The OpenAI and Google Places keys is hidden and only ran through render

 ## Backend setup